Germany: Shooting in Rot am See, several presumed dead | DW | 24.01.2020

 German media such as the Bild and the Welt reported that six people were killed in the attack.
 According to the Bild, the victims were all from the same family.

-French news agency AFP said a police spokesman in nearby Aalen said that "several" people were injured and more than one killed but could not confirm reports of six people killed.
+French news agency AFP reported that six people were killed and two others were wounded.
+Earlier it had said a police spokesman in nearby Aalen reported that "several" people were injured and more than one killed but could not confirm the reports of six people killed.

 Police said that preliminary indications show that the shooting was linked to "a personal relationship" conflict and tweeted that the suspect was arrested shortly after the attack.